Dharani110706/traceroute/README.md

 4.Execution_of_NetworkCommand

+AIM
-AIM :Use of Network commands in Real Time environment
+Use of Network commands in Real Time environment

+SOFTWARE

-SOFTWARE : Command Prompt And Network Protocol Analyzer
+Command Prompt And Network Protocol Analyzer

+PROCEDURE

-PROCEDURE : To do this EXPERIMENT- follows these steps:
+To do this EXPERIMENT- follows these steps:

 In this EXPERIMENT- students have to understand basic networking commands e.g cpdump, netstat, ifconfig, nslookup ,traceroute and also Capture ping and traceroute PDUs using a network protocol analyzer
 All commands related to Network configuration which includes how to switch to privilege mode